 - Sickle-hemoglobin C or SC disease where a child inherits an S gene from one parent and a C gene from the other

-- Sickle-thalassemia disease where a child inherits an S gene from one parent and a thalassemia gene from the other.
+- Sickle-thalassemia disease is where a child inherits an S gene from one parent and a thalassemia gene from the other.

 What are some of the problems in sickle cell disease?

-- Infections can occur more often in children with This is because their spleen (an organ in the tummy that filters blood to remove germs) does not work as well.
+- Infections can occur more often in children This is because their spleen (an organ in the tummy that filters blood to remove germs) does not work as well.
 If your child has a fever, it could be a sign of a serious problem.
 You should contact your doctor for advice.

 - Acute splenic sequestration – this happens when red blood cells become trapped in the spleen.
 The spleen can become very large.
 If too much blood becomes trapped, an urgent blood transfusion may be needed.

 - Pain is most often felt in the bones and joints but can happen in any part of the It happens when sickled red cells block blood flow to the tissues.
 This prevents oxygen and food from getting to the tissues.
-Young children may get dactylitis which is painful swelling of the hands and feet.
+Young children may get dactylitis which is a painful swelling of the hands and feet.

 - Acute chest syndrome – this is similar to pneumonia (infection in the lungs).
-It can be treated in hospital.
+It can be treated in a hospital.

-- Stroke – Symptoms of a stroke include, weakness in the limbs, slurring of speech or being These can be signs that blood flow to the brain is affected.
+- Stroke – Symptoms of a stroke include, weakness in the limbs, slurring of speech, or being These can be signs that blood flow to the brain is affected.
 This is a serious problem that needs to be treated quickly.

 Can sickle cell disease be cured?

 At present, there is only one cure for sickle cell disease – bone marrow or stem cell transplantation.
-This is a potentially dangerous procedure that requires identifying a well-matched donor, and is usually only performed in children.
+This is a potentially dangerous procedure that requires identifying a well-matched donor and is usually only performed in children.
 There is a great deal of progress being made in gene therapy, however, and if successful this will allow for cure in a much larger number of patients than are currently offered bone marrow or stem cell transplantation.